AnanyaNegi/AnanyaNegi/README.md

 **I love painting.
 I also like singing,reading and adoring cats of my neighbor.**

 ## 📱 GET IN TOUCH-
-**For any collaboration or competition dm me at linkedin.com/in/ananya-negi-42922018a You can also find me at ananya4negi@gmail.com**
+**For any queries or colaboration leave me a message at https://www.linkedin.com/in/ananya-negi-42922018a/ or get in touch via email ananya4negi@gmail.com

-# HAPPY CODING <SEE YA/> !
+# < SEE YA /> !
 <img src="https://raw.githubusercontent.com/AnanyaNegi/AnanyaNegi/master/original.gif" width="300" height="200" />